Mini Xiangqi

 - A stale mate is considered a loss for the player that cannot move.

-- Perpetual checks are a loss for the player giving a check after three repetitions.
+- Perpetual checks are a loss for the player giving a check after four repetitions.
+These are warned about to the aggressor in the move before they are triggered.

 Notation